Extended Mean Field Games with Singular Controls: Introduction

 The MFG with Poisson jumps while without singular controls was studied in \cite{BCP-2017}.
 However, the existence of singular controls makes our problem essentially different from \cite{BCP-2017}.
 In particular, the Skorokhod $J_1$ topology used in \cite{BCP-2017} does not work for \eqref{general-MFG}.
-Motivated by \cite{FH-2017} (one dimensional case) and \cite{FH-2019} (multidimensional case), we work with the Skorokhod $M_1$ topology because of the following two reasons.
-First, the set of bounded singular controls is compact in the $M_1$ topology but not in the $J_1$ topology.
-Second, the $M_1$ topology allows for an approximation of discontinuous functions by continuous ones.
-This approximation is essential in our proof of the existence of equilibria result of \eqref{general-MFG}.
+Motivated by \cite{FH-2017} (one dimensional case) and \cite{FH-2019} (multidimensional case), we work with the Skorokhod $M_1$ topology, {which is weaker than $J_1$ and stronger than the widely used Meyer-Zheng topology (see e.g. \cite{Dianetti2020,Li2017}, where Meyer-Zheng topology was used to approximate controls of finite variations by Lipschitz continuous controls when studying stochastic games/controls of singular type), because (1) the set of bounded monotone functions is compact in the $M_1$ topology but not in the $J_1$ topology; (2) the $M_1$ topology allows for convergence of functions with unmatched jumps; (3) $M_1$ topology is metrizable with explicit metric while the metric for Meyer-Zheng topology is not explicit.
+Thus, one cannot bound the value of a trajectory at each time point by the corresponding metric.
+These three properties are essential to prove the existence of equilibria result of \eqref{general-MFG}}.
 Loosely speaking, there are two $M_1$ topologies, the strong one and the weak one.
 They coincide with each other for one dimensional paths, which are the usual objectives in the literature; see \cite{BBF-2019,DIRT-2015,FH-2017,NM-2019} among others.
 For multidimensional paths the weak $M_1$ topology has an advantage over the strong $M_1$ topology since the oscillation function for weak $M_1$ is always $0$ for monotone paths; see \cite{BK-2015,Cohen-2019,FH-2019}.
 So in this paper, by $M_1$ topology we always mean the weak $M_1$ topology unless otherwise stated.
-For the detailed definition and properties of weak $M_1$ topology, we refer to the book \cite[Chapter 12]{Whitt-2002}; see also the recent interesting work \cite[Section 3]{Cohen-2019} for a summary.
+For the detailed definition and properties of weak $M_1$ topology, we refer to the book \cite[Chapter 12]{Whitt-2002}; see also the recent interesting work \cite[Section 3]{Cohen-2019} for a summary, where Cohen highlighted the advantange of $M_1$ topology over $J_1$ topology by proving the existence of optimal controls for a class of singular control problems with state and control constraint by a simpler proof than \cite{Budhiraja2006}.